cxfksword/Wox.Plugin.OpenCMD/README.md

 ![screenshot: `op `](preview.gif)

 #Usage
-1. Open explorer and open your directory.
+1. Open explorer and goto your directory.
 2. Awake Wox.
 3. Type `op` and press `Enter`, then will open a shell in current directory.